Juniper Journal

 It's a common problem encountered on many people's weight loss journey, and it can often be difficult for our bodies to become accustomed to reduced food intake.
 These hunger pangs can often even lead to binge eating and poor food choices.

 Sound familiar?
 Appetite suppressants are a great way to reduce excessive feelings of hunger so you can make healthier food choices and lose weight.
+Did you know it's possible to help suppress appetite hormones through food choices?

 What determines appetite levels?